ableplayer/ableplayer-wordpress/src/readme.txt

 == Instructions for Use ==

-There are currently two ways to add an Able Player instance to a WordPress site:
+There are currently three ways to add an Able Player instance to a WordPress site:

+1. Go to Settings > Able Player > Settings and enable the options to use Able Player for all video, audio, and playlists.
+Able Player will automatically replace MediaElement.jss or the default WordPress video/audio blocks with Able Player.
+2. Go to Settings > Able Player > Shortcodes to generate an `[ableplayer]` shortcode.
-1. Enter or paste any valid HTML5 Able Player code into your web page.
+3. Enter or paste any valid HTML5 Able Player code into your web page.
 Full documentation is available on the [Able Player](http://ableplayer.github.io/ableplayer) project page on GitHub.

-2. Enter an `[ableplayer]` shortcode.
-The shortcode is intended for adding videos hosted on YouTube or Vimeo, with captions and subtitles hosted on these services.
-For anything more complex, use HTML.
+Using the media rewriting in option #1, Able Player will replace any `audio` or `video` block.
+Any tracks added to that block will be automatically handled, giving you support for all the standard AblePlayer features: captions, navigable transcripts, subtitles, chapters, and audio description.

+Using option #2, you can create Able Player shortcodes that support most of the basic Able Player features, with support for Vimeo, YouTube, or local video.

+Option #3 supports the full scope of Able Player features.

 == The [ableplayer] shortcode ==